Cerebral Palsy and Hyperbaric Oxygen Therapy

 “Andrew’s body was curved like a banana.
 He had no control over any of his muscles and was being fed through a tube.
 He was on 16 different kinds of medication.
 There was no cognition at all.
 He had that high-pitched ‘cerebral’ cry that, once you have heard, you hope never to hear again in your life.
 My heart went out to him.
 I thought, ‘Surely there must be more we can do.’”

-Yet, after eight years of HBOT treatment, Andrew’s mother Theresa stated that it’s like he’s a new person.
+After eight years of HBOT treatment, Andrew’s mother, Theresa, stated that Andrew is like a new person.

 As mentioned earlier, not everyone agrees with the benefits of HBOT.
 In fact, some physicians have indicated that HBOT may do more harm than good to children with cerebral palsy.